PabloJermin/Project_Nebula/REadme.md

 ## Credits

 A sincere gratitude is extended to my team members who have masively contributed to the success of this project.
+And to @ErnAzubi for his contribution to the frontend version of the project.